End User representatives

 The spending mismatch is well understood, but potential deficits in important social and environmental values are also faced that may not be adequately compensated.
 If a risk is owned, then the balance between preparedness and response can be assessed.
 If the risk is un-owned, these values may be damaged and degraded, or lost.

-The project is mapping a broad range of economic, social and environmental values and relating these to natural hazards across several case studies.
-It is exploring who owns these values and what happens when they cross domains, as well as how a range of alternative strategies may contribute to improved resilience by sustaining economic, social and environmental values in a changing environment.
-A governance framework to support better understanding of risk ownership is being developed.
+The project, now in its utilisation phase, mapped a broad range of economic, social and environmental values and related them to natural hazards across several case studies.
+It explored who owns these values and what happens when they cross domains, as well as how a range of alternative strategies may contribute to improved resilience by sustaining economic, social and environmental values in a changing environment.

 Bushfires and natural hazards are a dynamic risk where risk levels are unpredictable and more likely to change or fluctuate quickly.
 They are also often systemic and can result in unanticipated outcoms.
 Communication in this area is crucial and is only effective if it is based upon a broader understanding of how people respond to dynamic risk and why.